-The mission of the National Historic Landmarks and External Contracts (NHLEC) program is to work for and assist federal and other government agencies, preservation groups, and private land owners through partnerships, agreements, and contracts to identify and protect significant cultural resources.
+The mission of the Archeological Landscapes, Technical Assistance, Service, and Contracts (ALTASC) program is to work for and assist federal and other government agencies, preservation groups, and private land owners through partnerships, agreements, and contracts to identify and protect significant cultural resources.

 National Historic Landmark Services

-In cooperation with the NPS Southeast Region Office, NHLEC assists Parks and other property owners seeking to nominate historic and prehistoric archeological properties of extraordinary national significance as National Historic Landmarks (NHL).
+In cooperation with the NPS Southeast Region Office, ALTASC assists parks and other property owners seeking to nominate historic and prehistoric archeological properties of extraordinary national significance as National Historic Landmarks (NHL).
 NHL designations provides a unique protection (Section 110 of the National Historic Preservation Act) not afforded other historic properties.

 - Provide guidance to owners as they work to nominate archeological properties as NHLs